Simca 1100: Models

-The 1967 Simca 1100 was one of the first hatchback designs to enter production with a folding rear seat, and in four body versions: three and five-door hatchbacks, as well as an equal-length four-door wagon, and a delivery van variant.
+The 1967 Simca 1100 was one of the first hatchback designs to enter production with a folding rear seat, and in four body versions: three and five-door hatchbacks, as well as an equal-length wagon (until 1970 with two doors, from 1970 with four doors), and a delivery van variant.
 It was similar in concept to an earlier French car, the Renault 16, which had been launched two years prior in the higher 'D' market segment and still used a longitudinal front mid-mounted engine, with the gearbox in front of it like a number of earlier front-wheel drive cars, including the original mass-produced hatchback, the 1961 Renault 4.
-When Renault then launched their "new" C-segment Renault 6 a year later, in 1968, it largely followed the design choices of the 1100.
+When Renault then launched their "new" C-segment Renault 6 a year later, in 1968, it largely followed the design choices of the 1100, although the engine-transmission set up remained that of the Renault 4.

-Different equipment levels were defined as LS, GL, GLS and "Special" tags.
-Three- and five-door estate cars were also included in the range.